LEIGH ROSE

 Cover Art ©by Leigh Rose, Cropped Image of Original, Prince Boukar Semou Jolof of the Tito Umbra tribe, a.k.a Luis Freedman, and Princess Beye Joos

-Leigh’s maternal grandfather, Antonio Amato Nittoli (baptized; Amato Maria Nittoli) immigrated to the United States in 1913 during the Italian Diaspora. https://youtu.be/hwqzplK_gG0?si=mC_q_R1N4_nc8Mhw
+Leigh’s maternal family, the Nittoli family, lived in New Jersey during the late nineteenth century.
+However, it was in 1913, when Leigh’s maternal grandfather, Antonio Amato Nittoli (baptized, Amato Maria Nittoli), immigrated to the United States during the Italian Diaspora. https://youtu.be/hwqzplK_gG0?si=mC_q_R1N4_nc8Mhw

-Before becoming a U.S. citizen, and living in the United States as an Italian citizen, Amato Maria Nittoli returned to Italy to serve in the Italian army during WWI, May 1915, under Italy’s conscription laws.
-He was awarded the Medal of Honor for his bravery at the Battle of the Isonzo (1915-1917), defending Italy against Austro-Hungarian Powers, alongside the Allied powers of France, Britain, and Russia. https://en.wikipedia.org/wiki/Battles_of_the_Isonzo
+In May 1915, and before establishing Van Doran Street Laundry, in Corona, Queens, Antonio lives and works in New Jersey as a supervisor for a Princeton, New Jersey, quarry, known for their famous, Princeton Brownstone.
+Still an Italian citizen, Antonio returns to Italy to serve in the Italian Army during WWI, under Italy’s conscription laws.
+Awarded the Italian Medal of Honor for his bravery at the Battle of the Isonzo (1915-1917), where he defended Italy against Austro-Hungarian Powers, alongside the Allied Powers of France, Britain, and Russia. https://en.wikipedia.org/wiki/Battles_of_the_Isonzo

-With a thriving business well under way, in 1950, Amato Maria Nittoli has his memoir written and knighted as Grand Official of the Order of Constantine of Antioch with (2) merits, by Supreme Pontiff, Pope Pius XII, for his humanitarian deeds in Italy, and America after WWII.
+In 1950, with a thriving business well under way, Antonio is knighted as Grand Official of the Order of Constantine of Antioch with (2) merits by Supreme Pontiff, Pope Pius XII, for his humanitarian deeds in Italy, and America after WWII.

 NITTOLI NOBLE COAT OF ARMS

-Leigh is the armiger of the Nittoli Coat of Arms.
-In the field of heraldry, a coat of arms is designed and approved by a heraldric artist and sanctioned by the country of origin.
-The Coat of Arms includes symbols and colors designed to represent the history of the Nittoli family.
-The Nittoli shield symbolizes allegiance, nobility and honor: Yellow is gold for nobility, glory, high status, red for military strength and magnanimity, and blue for loyalty and truth.
+Along with Leigh’s three older sisters, she is the armiger of the Nittoli Coat of Arms.
+In the field of heraldry, a coat of arms is designed and approved by a heraldic artist sanctioned by Italy.
+The Nittoli coat of arms includes symbols and colors designed to represent the history of the Nittoli family.
+Symbols on the Nittoli shield represent allegiance, nobility and honor: Yellow is gold for nobility, glory, high status, red for military strength and magnanimity, and blue for loyalty and truth.

 Leigh’s Armiger